mstksg/inCode/copy/entries/singletons-3.md

 'Obstruct
 ```

-Like type synonyms, type families can't be partially applied.
-They only ever
+Like type synonyms, type families can't be partially applied ("unsaturated").
-make sense in "fully applied" form, with all arguments given syntactically.
+They only ever make sense in "fully applied" (or "saturated") form, with all
+arguments given syntactically.

 Armed with this type family, we can write a new version of `knock`: